Ug0510/UltimateGenius/README.md

 * Teacher will click the Start Quiz button to start the quiz.
 * Student will move from waiting room to quiz page.
 * When Quiz will end , the student will shown scoreboard.
+* Teacher will also be redirected to Scoreboard where all students score is visible.